Benno-K/dovecot/README.md

  It turned out that the
  default security level
- for SSL has been raised
+ for SSL/TLS has been raised
  from 1 to 2.
 This makes
  the system safer, as it
  no longer accepts weak